 The duties of the Officers are as follows and also include such additional duties as may be adopted by official action of the Board:

-The President shall act as the chief executive of the General Board and shall preside at all General Board meetings and ensure timely posting of the agenda; and serves as the Chair of the Bylaws Committee; and acts as Parliamentarian during Board meetings.
+The President shall act as the chief executive of the General Board and shall preside at all General Board meetings and ensure timely posting of the agenda; and serves as the Chair of the Executive Committee, setting the Executive Committee agenda and ensuring timely posting.

 The Vice President shall serve in place of the President if the President is unable to serve; assists the President as requested in carrying out the President’s responsibilities; serves as Chair of the Bylaws Committee; and acts as Parliamentarian during Board meetings.